meetrajesh/letterpress/README.md

 ### Setup Instructions

-1. Fork the repo on github by going to https://github.com/meetrajesh/letterpress and clicking 'Fork' on the top-right-hand corner
+1. Fork the repo on github by going to https://github.com/meetrajesh/letterpress and clicking 'Fork' on the top-right-hand corner.
 1. Git clone your fork: <code>git clone https://github.com/<username>/letterpress.git</code>.
 Remember where you do this checkout.
 You will need it later.
 1. Setup a vhost in your apache config file.
 On Mac, the config file lives at /etc/apache2/httpd.conf.
 On Linux, it's typically at /etc/httpd/conf/httpd.conf.
-Depends on your distro
+Depends on your distro.

    <pre>
    ### for letterpress ###